-Ser "RAHMET^b told us of the Russians' knowledge, RASMUSS having been informed by someone on his return trip to Germany through India that the Russians were fully acquainted with his connections and know the content of the reports as well as about TOM and OLIVER's radio communication: This is very serious, more so for us than for you, for if the Russians ever informed the English we would be in grave danger.
+"RAHMET" told us of the Russians' knowledge, RASMUSS having been informed by someone on his return trip to Germany through India that the Russians were fully acquainted with his connections and know the content of the reports as well as about TOM and OLIVER's radio communication.
+This is very serious, more so for us than for you, for if the Russians ever informed the English we would be in grave danger.
 We have thought over all the possibilities for the supposed breach of confidence.
 According to R.K.'s information, this is why you have sent no communications from BOSE for such a long time, which fact we understand to some extent if it is actually believed that the Russians can read our code.
-But how could you believe this story and who is this man who could convince you in a brief meeting under the eyes of the British police? / We want readily to believe what you tell us, for so much depends on mutual confidence; but we assume that the train of the below of the your inner circle. سالال Declassified and approved for release by NSA on 11-14-2014 pursuant to E.O.
-13528 WAR DELA TEMP-607 This sheet of paper and all of its contents must be safeguarded with the greatest care.
+But how could you believe this story and who is this man who could convince you in a brief meeting under the eyes of the British police?
+We want readily to believe what you tell us, for so much depends on mutual confidence; but we assume that the training be to grant to your inner circle.

+Declassified and approved for release by NSA on 11-14-2014 pursuant to E.O.
+13526 WAR DEPSHIMENT 中EMP-66

-of vital intelligence at its source.
+This sheet of paper and all of its contents must be safeguarded with the greatest care.
+Utmost secrecy is necessary to prevent drying up this sort of vital intelligence at its source.